-If you are looking for accommodation assistance, there are a number of different housing solutions and supports available to consider for your unique situation.
-Supported Independent Living and Specialist Disability Accommodation are two options that are often incorporated into NDIS plans.
-If your plan includes one or both of these options, it’s important that you have a good understanding of what you can expect from your accommodation support.
+If you are looking for accommodation options, there are a number of different housing solutions and supports available to consider for your unique needs.
+Supported Independent Living and Specialist Disability Accommodation are two options that are funded by the NDIS.
+If your NDIS plan includes one or both of these options, it’s important that you have a good understanding of what you can expect from your accommodation support.

 What is Supported Independent Living (SIL)?

 Supported Independent Living (or SIL) refers to help with or supervision of daily tasks that aim to develop an individual's skills and encourage them to live as independently as possible.
-If you have a disability and are unable to live independently or with your family, SIL gives you the opportunity to receive the support you need in a shared home.
+If you have a disability and are unable to live independently or with your family, SIL provides an opportunity to receive the support you need in a shared home.

 People who live in SIL receive daily support with tasks including cleaning, cooking, social and medical needs, banking, grocery shopping, attending appointments, and help with personal care (such as showering and dressing).